WindomZ/gitinit/README.md

 # gitinit
-A cli tool, easy way to git init repository.
+A cli tool, easy way to `git init` a new repository.